welthagenchristopher/portapi/README.md

 Now, regarding some of the hard-learned lessons I encountered.

-1) Using the discord API is made extremely easy by use of the libraries developed by people much smarter than I am.
+   Using the discord API is made extremely easy by use of the libraries developed by people much smarter than I am.
 However, knowing how to structure the interactions between your bot, your server, and the API will go a long way in helping you avoid seemingly out-of-place errors.

-      a.
    Personally, I encountered major issues with the _Application command tree_, namely in performing simple actions like syncing, and registering.
    Some things to note, when using these:

-         i.
    Registration and syncing of these commands has to be deferred, which becomes especially true the more servers your bot is present in.
    Remember that application commands are registered against the bot - not against particular servers, or shards, or instances.

-         i.b Something to note with using defer(): this invoke requires a followup() response, after the data has been recieved.
+   Something to note with using defer(): this invoke requires a followup() response, after the data has been recieved.
 However, only one followup() may be used in response to a defer() call.
 Syntactically, you cannot have more than one present.
-What they don't tell you, is that any communication with the API behaves the same as followup() - so while you need one of these, you can then handle any other exception respones, or function calls, etc with generic discord.py methods.
+What isn't mentioned, is that any communication with the API behaves the same as followup() - so while you need one of these, you can then handle any other exception respones, or function calls, etc with generic discord.py calls.

-         ii.
    Reload functionality for external modules is all well and good when it comes to generic bot commands (commands invoked with the defined prefix).
-However, application commands need to be reloaded, AND re-synced. this can be handled with dedicated reload, and resync commands, or alternatively, just calling 'load_extension()' - because this method is designed as an off-brand registration for commands, and also syncs the commands present in the extension.
+However, application commands need to be reloaded, AND re-synced. this can be handled with dedicated reload, and resync commands, or alternatively, just calling 'load_extension()' - because this method is designed as an off-brand registration for commands, that also syncs the commands present in the extension.

-      b.
    Timemout exceptions are normally quite easily identified with API responses - however, a significant portion of Discord.Py's functionality is designed to fail silently in regards to contextually insignificant request errors.
 Make use of _discord.errors.HTTPException_ to catch these, where you can then read the _Retry-After_ value in the header to properly configure your retry functionality.

-      c.
    Final point in regards to this project - the steps of initialising, registering, and syncing is important, and can have severe impacts against the performance and overheard of your bot.
 Make sure you use methods like setup_hook, on_ready, or on_connect properly.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------